-Students have access to a one hour scheduled lesson each week and regular one hour tutorials.
-Students are also expected to undertake independent study to complete tasks and assessment in accordance with the Work Rate Calendar.
-Course materials can be accessed via our designated Learning Management System.
+Students have access to live sessions that are recorded, and attendance is highly recommended for clarification, assistance and discussion.
+Students are expected to complete all tasks and assessments in accordance with the Work Rate Calendar.
+All course materials can be accessed via our designated Learning Management System (Qlearn).